Spark631/URL-shortener/README.md

 -The links are stored in a Sqlite3 database

 -In an event that the program generates a link that is already used, it will generate a new link.

+-It can also determine if a link is valid or not